Chris35Wills/Chris35Wills.github.io/geostats_info.md

 Variogram plots variance against point pairs classified according to spacing (lag)

-Semi-variogram plots semi-variance (square root of variance) against point pairs classified according to spacing (lag)
+Semi-variogram plots semi-variance (square root of variance) against point pairs classified according to spacing (lag) - without classification (or averaging and binning) one would only have a **variogram cloud** as opposed to a **standard experimental variogram**.

 ### Residual variogram:

 Same as the experimental except based on data that has had an underlying trend removed from it

+### Setting the initial variogram ([taken from here](http://eusoils.jrc.ec.europa.eu/esdb_archive/eusoils_docs/other/eur22904en.pdf))

+"One possibility is to use: nugget parameter = measurement error, sill parameter = sampled variance, and range parameter = 10% of the spatial extent of the data (or two times the mean distance to the nearest neighbour).
+This is only an empirical formula.

 ### Zonal anisotropy (see [here](http://www.math.umt.edu/graham/stat544/anisofit.pdf)):